 1. Step 1: Define Scope and Objectives (Decomposition)

 Clearly define what system, application, or feature is being threat modeled.
 Understand its boundaries, entry points, exit points, and trust levels.
 Decompose the system into its core components (e.g., web servers, databases, APIs, user interfaces) and understand how they interact.
 Documenting data flows (Data Flow Diagrams - DFDs) is crucial here.
 Establishing clear objectives helps focus the effort and ensures that the outcomes are relevant to business and security goals.
-This foundational step is similar to how understanding The Role of APIs in Modern Software is crucial before securing them.

 2. Step 2: Identify Assets